Edu-p/Edu-p/README.md

 - 🐣 C is the first language what I came into contact with, so I have the most experience
 - ☕ Java is the language what I'm learning now
-- 🔧 When I have free time, I study python with a focus on the scikit-learn library

 # 📜 Projects